 Jun 13, 2018

-Akebono Develops World's First "New Construction Brake Calipers"
+Akebono Develops World's First "New Structure Brake Calipers"

-Tokyo, Japan - (June 13, 2018) - Akebono Brake Industry Co., Ltd. announced today that it has developed the world's first "new construction brake caliper."
+Tokyo, Japan - (June 13, 2018) - Akebono Brake Industry Co., Ltd. announced today that it has developed the world's first "new structure brake caliper."

-The new brake caliper is based on the construction of the existing product, the AD-Type disc brake, and has been modified extensively to meet specific requirements for automobiles that use electric power sources, and to be friendlier to the global environment.
+The new brake caliper is based on the existing AD-Type disc brake but has been modified extensively to meet specific requirements for automobiles that use electric power sources, and to be friendlier to the global environment.
 Akebono has a wealth of experience in developing disc brakes.
-Particularly, the technological know-how derived from developing both the AD-Type disc brake (floating type disc brake) *1 which was first created in 1978 using the company's original technologies, and disc brakes for high-performance automobiles (opposed-piston type disc brake), have been utilized extensively.
+Particularly, the technological know-how accumulated through developing both the AD-Type disc brake (floating type disc brake) *1 which was first created in 1978 using our proprietary technologies, and disc brakes for high-performance cars (opposed-piston type disc brake), have been utilized extensively.
 The material for this brake caliper is aluminum, with which weight reduction of up to 30% was realized.
-This lightweight construction contributes to lowering the vehicle's fuel consumption.
+This lightweight structure contributes to improved fuel efficiency.
 Furthermore, uneven wear of the brake pads can be reduced to 1/5 of existing products.
-This revolutionary product also takes into consideration adaptability to different automobiles, as well as visually appealing design.
+This revolutionary product also takes into consideration adaptability to different automobiles, as well as excellent design.

-As onboard systems become more complicated with the progress of automobile electrification, brakes are required to possess stable stopping power, be lightweight in construction, as well as minimize drag.
-With the new construction brake calipers, Akebono is offering a new value with its brakes by realizing both superb functionality and visually appealing design.
+As onboard systems become more complicated with the progress of automobile electrification, brakes are required to possess stable stopping power, be lightweight in structure, as well as minimize drag.
+With the new structure brake calipers, Akebono is offering a new value with its brakes by realizing both superb functionality and excellent design.

 Akebono will keep pursuing the development of unique technologies to continue the challenge to lead the world in the area of the company's core competencies, "friction and vibration, their control and analysis."